outdreamer/build-a-cure-1/docs/problem_solving_matching.md

           - truth of axioms change according to timing of event, but if the event happens at all, its taken as an absolute contradiction when its really a time-dependent contradiction

-          - can occur with mutually exclusive states where conflicting directions are falsely associated
+          - can occur with mutually exclusive states where conflicting directions are falsely associated (falsehood of an interpretation in a scope doesnt mean falsehood of the same interpretation in a different scope)

         - self-reference: a lack of information about options